passagemath/passagemath/README.md

     the ImageMagick tools (e.g. the "convert" command) installed since some plotting functionality benefits from them.

-6. [Development] If you plan to do Sage development or otherwise work with ticket branches and not only releases, install the bootstrapping prerequisites.
+6. Install the bootstrapping prerequisites.
 See the files in the folder [build/pkgs/_bootstrap/distros](build/pkgs/_bootstrap/distros), or visit https://doc.sagemath.org/html/en/reference/spkg/_bootstrap.html#spkg-bootstrap

-7. Bootstrap the source tree using the following command:

-        $ make configure

-    (If the bootstrapping prerequisites are not installed, this command will download a package providing pre-built bootstrap output instead.)

-8. Sanitize the build environment.
+7. Sanitize the build environment.
 Use the command

         $ env